+Even if you’ve been married forever, this is something that’s worth going over every few years.
 Just like periodic weigh-ins can keep weight from creeping up on you, periodic net worth check-ins will keep you from losing track of how your money is faring.

 Set Goals for Your Marriage and Money

 This conversation will help you and your spouse to determine what is most important to each of you.
 Don’t bite off more than you can chew with this exercise.
 Determine which 2-3 goals are most important to you and focus on them.

-Track Your Spending
+Track Your Spending and Create a Budget

 There are many tools available for money tracking, from good old-fashioned pencil and paper, to self-tracking online tools.
 Try different systems until you find one that works for you.
-No matter what system you use, track your spending for at least a month (and ideally for three months) so you have an accurate view of where your money goes.
+No matter what system you use, track your spending for at least a month (and ideally for three months) each year so you have an accurate view of where your money goes.

+Many financial gurus like Dave Ramsey offer budgeting advice, in addition to the thousands of budgeting websites available online.
 Just as with the spending tracker, you will want to find the system that works best for you.
 The most important aspect of budgeting in a marriage, however, is consensus.
 Both spouses must agree to the budget or it will go unused.